General Data Protection Regulation (GDPR) comes into effect on the 25th May 2018.

 Disclosure of your Personal Data

-We do not share, sell or distribute your Personal Data with unrelated third parties except as set out above under “Use of Personal Data”.
+We do not share, sell or distribute your Personal Data with third parties except as set out above under “Use of Personal Data”.

 Data Integrity and Security